cindyhfls/Network-Level-Analysis/README.md

 The team switched to developing a GUI version (currently in preparation).

-I added a few functions for evaluation the network model and visualization examples which I found helpful while I using the toolbox functions for visualization.
+I added a few functions for evaluation the network model and visualization examples which I found helpful while I use the toolbox functions for visualization which is what this is for.

 # Limitation:
 All visualization is done in the fsLR 32k mesh of the MNI standard brain.
 For transition across spaces please try this toolbox: https://github.com/netneurolab/neuromaps.